calzateu/Heuristics/Trabajos/Trabajo_1/Code/README.md

 - matplotlib.pyplot
 - openpyxl

-To install them use the following command on your terminal:
+To install them use the following command on your terminal inside of **Heuristics/Trabajos/Trabajo_1/Code/**:
 ```
 pip install -r requirements.txt
 ```